-Returning to Hobart’s waterfront we make a brief visit to the School of Creative Arts on Hunter Street and the adjacent Henry Jones Art Hotel which are housed in the old Henry Jones IXL Jam Factory dated 1903.
+Returning to Hobart’s waterfront we make a brief visit to the School of Creative Arts on Hunter Street which is housed in the old Henry Jones IXL Jam Factory dated 1903.

-Next, we visit The Barn, a clever renovation of an 1820s sandstone barn by architects Alex Nielsen and Liz Walsh who collaborated on the project as workbylizandalex.
+Nearby is The Barn which is a clever renovation of an 1820s sandstone barn by architects Alex Nielsen and Liz Walsh who collaborated on the project as workbylizandalex.
 Their careful renovation of this historic barn which retains much of the original stone and timber work, won the Heritage Award and Small Project Architecture: Nicholas Murcutt Award (AIA National Awards, 2015).
 Both talented young designers, they have each gone on to work at respected architectural firms in Hobart – Liz is at Cumulus Studio, Alex at Circa Morris Nunn Chua Architects.

 Following some time at leisure for lunch, we take a short walk through the picturesque Battery Point which takes its name from the battery of guns which were established on the point in 1818 as part of Hobart’s coastal defences.
 Having been settled in the early 1800’s, it is full of historic character with its winding streets and colonial architecture.